Thrush and Oral Piercings

 Thrush is an infection of mouth created by the Candida Fungi.
 The Candida is usually present in small amounts in the mouth and on other mucous membranes.
 When the balance of bacteria on these mucous membranes becomes unbalanced, for example over uses of harsh anti-bacterial products, it allows the fungi to overgrow.
 The fungi will grow into creamy white or yellowish lesions or bumps on the tongue and cheeks, however, the lesions can also form on the gums, roof of the mouth, tonsils and the back of the throat.
 These "Cottage Cheese" bumps can bleed and be very painful or raw when they are scraped and brushed during brushing and other activities.
 The danger is that this can cause the fungi to spread into the esophagus causing pain and difficulty when swallowing making one feel like the food is lodged in the throat or mid-chest.
 Like any infection, it can spread to other parts of the body and can cause a fever.
 Since the infection can spread I don't know how to stress how important it is to seek treatment as soon as possible if you feel that you have Thrush.

 What Causes Thrush?

-Thrush is caused by a break down of the natural bacterial balance on mucous membranes in the mouth, thus allowing the Candida fungi to over grow.
-With piercings, uses of harsh mouthwashes and over rinsing will create decrease the amount of bacterial in the mouth and cause it to become unbalanced.
-However in combination with other factors the risks are higher.
-For example medical conditions, foods with high in sugar and yeast content, smoking and medications.
+Thrush is caused by a break down of the natural bacterial balance on mucous membranes in the mouth, thus allowing the Candida fungi to overgrow.
+With piercings, uses of harsh mouthwashes and over rinsing will create decrease the amount of bacteria in the mouth and cause it to become unbalanced.
+However, in combination with other factors, the risks are higher.
+For example medical conditions, foods with high sugar and yeast content, smoking and medications.
 All of these should be considered before getting an oral piercing, especially if you have a history of Thrush and Yeast infections in your past.